 Figure 2.
+AGO-RBNS with miRNA-specfic libraries enables comprehensive interrogation of 3′ site affinity.

+(A) AGO-RBNS RNA libraries.
+The fully randomized RNA libraries used in prior studies (top) contain 37 positions of randomized sequence, enabling identification and quantitative analysis of seed- and 3′-only sites.
+Programmed, miRNA-specific RNA libraries (bottom) enable detection of bipartite sites that contain both seed- and 3′-regions of pairing.
+These libraries contain 25 nucleotides of randomized sequence followed by an 8-nt region containing all single-nucleotide mismatches to the miRNA nucleotides 2–7 (shown here for let-7a), followed by four additional nucleotides of randomized sequence before the 3′ constant sequence used for reverse transcription and library generation.
+The library is generated by combining the transcription products of six synthetic DNA oligos that each contain a single mismatch position (pink).
+(D, not C; V, not U; and B, not A).

-AGO-RBNS to discover enriched 3′ sites.
-A) RBNS RNA library substrates.
-Top, a Random 40 mer library.
-Bottom, a Programmed let-7a target library, with 25 nt of random sequence followed by an imperfect target site for the let-7a seed region.
-All possible single-nucleotide mismatches against the miRNA seed, positions 2-7 are represented.
-The library is generated by combining the transcription products of 6 synthetic DNA oligo, the programmed region of each is shown in green.
-“D” denotes any nucleotide but a “C” residue, “V” denotes any nucleotide but “U” and “B” denotes any nucleotide but “A”.
-The let-7a miRNA guide sequence is shown below for reference.
-B) AGO-RBNS experimental design.
-The RNA library (right) is incubated with increasing concentrations of purified AGO2-miRNA complexes until the reaction reaches equilibrium.
-Each binding reaction is subjected to a filter-binding step to recover the AGO-bound RNA library members.
-These bound library libraries are purified and along with the input RNA library are submitted for high-throughput sequencing.
+(B) AGO-RBNS experimental design.
+The RNA library (right) is incubated with increasing concentrations of purified AGO2–miRNA complexes until the reaction reaches equilibrium.
+Each binding reaction is subjected to a filter-binding step to recover the AGO-bound RNA library molecules.
+The bound library molecules from each reaction are purified and, in addition along with the input RNA library are submitted for high-throughput sequencing.
 Enrichment of particular sequences are determined through comparison of the sequence frequencies in the bound versus input libraries.
-The sequence enrichments are fit using a biochemical model of the binding reaction to determine relative KD’s of different sequences.
-C) Enrichment of top 20 positional k-mers. k-mers are ranked by the sum of their top five enrichments at each position across the sequencing read.
-Left, k-mers are aligned by sequence with residues that are not perfect Watson-crick matches to the miRNA sequence shown in red.
-Bottom numbering denotes the location of the k-mer relative to the beginning of the first 5′ residue in the programmed region of the target sequence.
-Right shows the target-site architecture for the k-mer sequence at the location with the highest positional enrichment.
+The sequence enrichments are fit using a biochemical model of the binding reaction to determine relative KD values of different sequences.

+(C) Enrichment of top 20 positional 8-nt k-mers. k-mers are ranked by the sum of their top five enrichments at each position across the sequencing read.
+Left, k-mers are aligned by the CAAC motif shared by all 20 k-mers, with nucleotides that are not a Watson–Crick match to the miRNA sequence shown in red.
+The x-axis is numbered to indicate the position of the 3′-most nucleotide of the k-mer relative to the pairing position of the miRNA nucleotide 1 in the programmed region of the target sequence.
+Right shows the target-site architecture for the k-mer–position pair with the greatest enrichment.